redpanda-data/connect/docs/processors/README.md

 Reads a number of discrete messages, buffering (but not acknowledging) the message parts until the next batch is complete.

-Batches are considered complete and will be flushed downstream when either of the following conditions are met:

-- The `byte_size` field is non-zero and the total size of the batch in bytes matches or exceeds it (disregarding metadata.)
-- The `count` field is non-zero and the total number of messages in the batch matches or exceeds it.
-- A message added to the batch causes the condition to resolve `true`.
-- The `period` field is non-empty and the time since the last batch exceeds its value.

 Once a batch is complete it is sent through the pipeline.
 After reaching a destination the acknowledgment is sent out for all messages inside the batch at the same time, preserving at-least-once delivery guarantees.

-This processor only checks batch conditions when a new message is added, meaning a pending batch can last beyond the specified period if no messages are added since the period was reached.
-If your input stream is non-continuous and you need to guarantee the period is respected you should instead use a [`memory`](../buffers/README.md#memory) buffer with a batch policy.
+The batching logic of this processor follows the same rules as any other [batch policy](../batching.md#batch-policy).
+However, this processor only checks batch conditions when a new message is added, meaning a pending batch can last beyond the specified period if no messages are added since the period was reached.

-When a batch is sent to an output the behaviour will differ depending on the protocol.
-If the output type supports multipart messages then the batch is sent as a single message with multiple parts.
-If the output only supports single part messages then the parts will be sent as a batch of single part messages.
-If the output supports neither multipart or batches of messages then Benthos falls back to sending them individually.
+If your input does not support batch policies, its feed is non-continuous and you need to guarantee the batch period is respected you should instead use a [`memory`](../buffers/README.md#memory) buffer with a batch policy.

 ### WARNING